Book Reviews: Home

 Book reviews are an important means of evaluating book sources.
 They are brief articles in periodicals (newspapers, magazines, or journals), often written by experts, that give the writers' opinions about the overall strengths and weaknesses of a book.
 There are reviews for popular books (fiction, bestsellers, etc.) and for scholarly books, though you have to pick the right database or print index to find reviews of a specific book.
-To locate reviews, you use library databases or print indexes, and search instructions for some major sources are listed below.
+To locate reviews, you use library databases, general search tools such as BOSS or Google Scholar, or even print indexes.

 Databases to Find Reviews